dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-12-24-bragging-about-small-pr.md

 If you have wait time in the system (inherent to async work), I can always find you a batch small enough for which flow efficiency is so bad that it doesn't make any economic sense to have a batch that small, which leads you back into bigger batches.

-This will never be true for sync work where there's no wait time at all.
+This will never be true for sync work (zero wait time).
-And that's why co-creation (pairing/mobbing) will leave you with way less cruft in your codebase from which you, your team, your product, and your customers are suffering from.
+And that's why co-creation (pairing/mobbing) will leave you with way less cruft in your codebase from which you, your team, your product, and your customers are likely suffering from.

 Working together works.